Compton Police Department: 1930s–1950s

-Everet A. West joined the Los Angeles Police Department as a patrolman in 1912.
+West joined the Los Angeles Police Department as a patrolman in 1912.
 For seven years, he served as a traffic officer, plainclothesman and detective.
 After resigning and going into business, he returned to police work in 1924, joining the Compton, California, force.
 He became chief of the Compton Police Department and was involved in the "War of the Chiefs", along with his replacement, Thomas J. Potter.
 Both men claimed to be the legal chief of police between 1935 and 1936.
 West died in 1962.